If in the "Frames" option, use the buttons at left to move

 minutes of each other with both being retracted at the last second.
 The

 Bid History of each item can be reviewed by anyone.
-The bid history
+But the bid history

 A stamp is put up for sale with minimal description but a gorgeous scan